 large – (no noun form) – enlarge

-Example 2: The Writing Test
+Example 2: The Listening Test

 What are the benefits of this kind of culture?
 Well firstly, because it’s found in large organisations, its fixed costs, or overheads as they’re known, are low in relation to its output, or what it produces.
 In other words it can achieve economies of scale.

 - successful when 37 technical ability is important